anadon/sfs-settings/docs/source/concepts/security.rst

 Secret Management
 -----------------

-Python-settings uses the `keyring` library to securely store and retrieve secrets.
+sfs-settings uses the `keyring` library to securely store and retrieve secrets.
 This provides several advantages:

 1. Secrets are not stored in plain text
 2. System-specific secure storage is used (Keychain on macOS, Secret Service on Linux, Credential Manager on Windows)